nanoc/nanoc.app/content/docs/tutorial.md

 Site compiled in 0.01s.
 <span class="prompt">tutorial%</span> </pre>

 nanoc created a file named `index.html` in the `output` directory.
-If you open this file in a text editor, you will see that this is a full HTML file.
+This is a complete HTML file, as opposed to the snippet in the <span class="filename">content/</span> directory.

 Because nanoc generates absolute paths by default, opening the file directly in a web browser will not produce the desired result: links will be broken and the browser won’t be able to find the stylesheet.